wagtail/rfcs/text/043-author-locking.md

 administrators to find and unlock any pages where the original locker may have forgotten to unlock them.

-The listing will be ordered by `locked_by` (most recent first) have the following
+The listing will be ordered by `locked_by` (most recent first) and have the following
 columns:

- - *Page* - The value of this column is the page title that links to the page editor
+ - **Page** - The value of this column is the page title that links to the page editor
- - *Locked by* - The name of the user who locked the page
+ - **Locked by** - The name of the user who locked the page
- - *Locked at* - The date/time where the lock was acquired
+ - **Locked at** - The date/time where the lock was acquired
- - *Last edited at* - The date/time this page was last edited
+ - **Last edited at** - The date/time this page was last edited
- - *Unlock* - This column will contain a button to allow quickly unlocking the page
+ - **Unlock** - This column will contain a button to allow quickly unlocking the page

 This view will be accessible from a link at the bottom of the "My locked pages" dashboard panel.